PizzaDAO/pizza-smartcontract/DeployV2.md

 This will deploy the contract but will not try to associate it with the proxy

-`npx hardhat run --network rinkeby scripts/box.upgrade.v2.prepare.ts`
+`npx hardhat run --network mainnet scripts/box.upgrade.v2.prepare.ts`

 - [] make note of the **V2 Implementation Address**, we'll need it later